Tambourelli: 2013

-This tournament used an atypical format in which there was a group stage, a knockout round, a further group stage (with 2 groups of 3 players), and then semi-finals and the final.Women's SinglesIndy Priestman defeated Anne Larische to win an unprecedented 10th World Championship title.DoublesIn 2013 there was no Mixed Doubles tournament, but Men's Doubles and Women's Doubles tournaments, in which pairs were chosen by the participants before the tournament began.
+In 2013 there was no Mixed Doubles tournament, but Men's Doubles and Women's Doubles tournaments, in which pairs were chosen by the participants before the tournament began.
 The Men's Doubles champions were Phillip Bahner & David Sobiella.
 The Women's Doubles champions were Indy Priestman & Chloe Bruce.

 2012

 The 2013 World Tambourelli Championship, hosted by the Devon Tambourelli Association, took place on the 20th and 21 July on Riverford Farm near Totnes in Devon.